stdex/xls-benchmarks/README.md

 ```
 $ composer require "myawesome/csv-package"
 ```

-- Add a new class in the `src/Driver`, for instance `MyAwesomeCsvPackage` directory that implements the `Driver` Interface.
+- Add a new class in the `src/Driver`, for instance `MyAwesomeCsvPackage` directory that implements the `CsvBenchmarks\Driver\Driver` Interface.
 You can copy/paste an existing Driver to see how it works.
-Remember that the `getName` method **must** return the package name as registered with packagist. in your case it will be `myawesome/csv-package`.
+Remember that the `getName` method **must** return the package name as registered with packagist.
+Following our example, it will be `myawesome/csv-package`.

 - Update the benchmark script by adding your new driver.